How pod planes could change travel forever

 Transfer from truck to giant cargo ship to freight train is seamless and the container can be used again and again, drastically reducing the cost of long-distance shipping.

-That's the magic of inter-modal transport -- and it's something the futuristic and potentially game-changing Clip-Air concept hopes to emulate.
+That's the magic of inter-modal transport -- and it's something this futuristic and potentially game-changing concept hopes to emulate.

+Intermodality is also at the core of the Link & Fly proposal.

+In fact, AKKA Technologies is increasingly defining itself as a provider of integrated mobility solutions, blurring the difference between its automotive, rail and aerospace practices.

-Clip-Air is composed of two elements.
+The key idea here, both in Clip-Air and Link & Fly, is that the aircraft is composed of two elements.

 There's the flying component, including airframe, cockpit and engines.

-Then there's the capsules, a number of detachable pods that can act as cabin or cargo hold, depending on the chosen configuration.
+Then there are the capsules, a number of detachable pods that can act as cabin or cargo hold, depending on the chosen configuration.

+Both concept aircraft feature an arch-like airframe, with an elevated wing and the engines mounted on top.
+This makes it possible to place the cabin right underneath and attach and detach it easily.

-The airframe is based on a flying-wing concept, reminiscent of a stealth bomber.
+Clip-Air, for example, is based on a flying-wing concept, reminiscent of a stealth bomber.
 Some may even find some similarities to the X-48, an experimental pilotless aircraft developed for NASA a decade ago.

 Versatile design